Click on the + Follow icon above to receive updates on the Apollo Harbour Redevelopment

 • New public amenities (attached to the upgraded depot)

-• New pedestrian and cycling access that ties together the town centre, public realm and viewing deck, working harbour and Breakwater Road.
+• New public access paths that connect the town centre, public realm / viewing deck, Mother's Beach, and Breakwater Road.

 Download a copy of the FAQ here.